spelufo/noport/README.md

 # gpasswd -a spelufo noport
 ```

 You should now be able to write to the file.
+Check with:
 ```
-$ /etc/nginx/nginx.conf
+$ touch /etc/nginx/nginx.conf
 ```